HarshaPhaneendra/Where_am_I/README.md

 # Where_am_I

-This Project/zip file is of "Robot Localization".
-Since certain files are of large size, uploading to git was challenging even with 'Git LFS' henceforth a zip file.
+This Project is of "Robot Localization".
+Since certain files are off larger size, uploading to git was challenging even with 'Git LFS' henceforth a zip file.

 ## Build and Run
 * Download and extract the files to appropriate folder.